Brand Awareness – 3 Ideas to Spark Your Campaign

 Brand awareness is, for example, if a customer sees the Target logo and makes a connection – emotional, visual, etc. – that is brand awareness.
-The power of brand awareness is immediately evident from this example.
+This example shows the power of brand awareness.
 Here are three ideas for developing and increasing brand awareness.

 When consumers associate positive human behaviors and traits with your brand, they’re much more likely to stay loyal to it.
 The emotional impact of linking brand logos with human behaviors is overwhelming and removes layers of defenses customers have built up over years of being advertised to.

 Advertising your brand in high quantities over numerous mediums doesn’t necessarily help promote brand awareness.
-Prioritize creating powerful campaigns that elicit the types of feelings and emotions you want associated with your brand.
-The impact it will have drives brand awareness further than empty mass advertising.
+You should instead prioritize creating powerful campaigns that elicit the types of feelings and emotions you want associated with your brand.
+The impact it has drives brand awareness further than empty mass advertising.

 This builds a level of loyalty between consumers and company as well.
-Brand awareness involves giving something to consumers deeper than brand recognition – when creativity is encouraged in a campaign, the chance of this depth increases.
-Gaining brand loyalty starts with a solid branding strategy foundation and and execution.
+Brand awareness involves giving something of meaning to consumers.
+When creativity is encouraged in a campaign, the chance of this increases.
+Gaining brand loyalty starts with a solid branding strategy foundation and execution.

 Stories drive home brand awareness effectively if they’re delivered correctly.
 There are many different ways to use a storytelling campaign.
 Sometimes a verbal recount from a hero serves a company well in an advertisement.
 Other times the story is told the way a movie tells a story.
 A video advertisement that lets people discover the power of a brand gives consumers a chance to feel emotional about something the brand stands for.

 The quality of advertisement trumps the quantity of advertisements.
 An interesting example of this is a recent Microsoft commercial.
-It has a winter holiday vibe.
-Kids are rounding their friends up, evoking feelings of nostalgia.
-They’re heading to see someone doing something amazing.
+It had a winter holiday vibe – kids rounded their friends up, evoking feelings of nostalgia.
+They journeyed to see someone doing something amazing.
 They end up at the home of a child who is surrounded by his friends playing a video game on a Microsoft system.
 His friends are all cheering him on.
-The marketers told a story using a video and their product, and in doing so changed the way people think of video games.
+The marketers told a story using a video and their product and in doing so changed the way people think of video games.
 They showed Microsoft video games involve social gatherings of friends and family.

-Brand awareness starts and ends with the way a campaign attempts to elicit deeper levels of connection with consumers.
+Brand awareness starts and ends with how campaigns elicit deeper levels of connection with consumers.
 Understand how to truly connect your brand with people in order to succeed.
-Check out our ebook below and learn strategies for boosting your creative management: